cambiegroup/flowchem/docs/user-guides/explanation/abstraction.md

 commands from the same parent class).
 This is possible even if the devices come from different suppliers or use different communication protocols.
 2. **Minimal Code Changes**: Switching devices requires no changes to the existing code structure related to the platform's automation.
 The only change needed is in the configuration file, which is easily editable.
-3. **Code Reusability**: By using inheritance, FlowChem avoids code duplication.
+3. **Code Reusability**: By using inheritance, flowchem avoids code duplication.
 Methods and attributes defined in a parent class are automatically available in all child classes, promoting the principle of "Don't Repeat Yourself" (DRY).

 ## Example